cryptoapi/Bitcoin-Payments-Woocommerce/readme.txt

 == Changelog ==

+= 1.1.3 =
+Minor updates

 = 1.1.2 =
 Three GoUrl Payment Integration Options for WooCommerce:

-1) Standard Way - Product prices in USD/EUR/GBP/etc and use GoUrl Bitcoin/Altcoin Gateway together with paypal/credit card gateways.
+* Standard Way - Product prices in USD/EUR/GBP/etc and use GoUrl Bitcoin/Altcoin Gateway together with paypal/credit card gateways.
-2) You set product prices in USD/EUR/etc in the admin panel, and display those prices in Bitcoins for front-end users.
+* You set product prices in USD/EUR/etc in the admin panel, and display those prices in Bitcoins for front-end users.
-3) You set product prices in Bitcoin/Altcoin directly.
+* You set product prices in Bitcoin/Altcoin directly.

 = 1.1.0 =
 Added Peercoin